VIK2395/DSA/Recursion/recursion.md

 Types of recursion:

 - (Traditional) __Direct recursion__ (also called mutual recursion) / __Indirect recursion__ (when a function is called not by itself but by another function that it called by the recursive function);
-- Head recursion;
-- Tail recursion;
+- Head / Tail recursion;
 - Liner / Tree recursion;
 - Nested recursion;